Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Results and Discussions

-\autoref{fig:mode} presents the fundamental transverse electric (TE) mode profiles excited in the proposed 500 nm-wide, 220 nm-thick SOI waveguide structure. \autoref{fig:mode}(a) illustrates the fundamental TE mode (n\textsubscript{eff} = 2.46) of a conventional SOI waveguide, where the mode center is symmetrically aligned with the middle of the Si core.
-Upon introducing the GST-467 layer, the optical field becomes more tightly confined within the PCM region, leading to a redistribution of the modal profile and enhanced field localization near the GST interface.
-In Figures~\ref{fig:mode}(b) and \ref{fig:mode}(c), the mode profile with an amorphous and crystalline PCM segment is shown, respectively.
-The influence of incorporating the top GST layer on the Si waveguide core is clearly observed by comparing Figures \ref{fig:mode}(b) and \ref{fig:mode}(c) with \autoref{fig:mode}(a).
-In both cases, the optical mode exhibits an upward shift toward the GST segment.
-This displacement arises from the significantly higher refractive index of the GST layer relative to the Si core and the surrounding oxide claddings, as the optical mode preferentially localizes within regions of higher refractive index.
-Specifically, amorphous GST-467 (a-GST) possesses a complex refractive index of $4.39 + 0.27i$, where crystalline GST-467 (c-GST) exhibits an $8.03 + 2.96i$, both substantially exceeding the crystalline Si and SiO\textsubscript{2}'s index of 3.47 and 1.44, respectively, at a wavelength of 1550 nm.
+\autoref{fig:nk_mode}(d-f) presents the fundamental TE mode profiles excited in the proposed 500 nm-wide, 220 nm-thick SOI waveguide structure.
+We chose the TE mode over the TM modes because TE modes are better confined and well-guided in the SOI platform. \cite{xu2014silicon}. \autoref{fig:nk_mode}(d) illustrates the fundamental TE mode (n\textsubscript{eff} = 2.46) of a conventional SOI waveguide, where the mode center is symmetrically aligned with the middle of the Si core.
+In Figures~\ref{fig:nk_mode}(e) and \ref{fig:nk_mode}(f), the mode profiles for the amorphous and crystalline PCM segments are shown, respectively.
+Upon introducing the GST-467 layer, the optical field becomes more tightly confined, redistributing the modal profile and enhancing field localization near the PCM/Si interface.
+This phenomenon is evident when comparing Figures \ref{fig:nk_mode}(e) and \ref{fig:nk_mode}(f) with \autoref{fig:nk_mode}(d).

+At 1550 nm, crystalline GST-467 (c-GST) exhibits a substantially larger complex refractive index ($8.03 + 2.96i$) than crystalline Si ($3.47$).
+This large index leads to strong evanescent coupling of the optical mode into the PCM layer.
+It creates substantial overlap between the modal field and the highly absorptive PCM layer, leading to greater attenuation.
+In addition, the associated mode pull-up shifts the optical field away from the waveguide core, further increasing propagation loss.

+In contrast, amorphous GST-467 (a-GST) has a complex refractive index ($4.39 + 0.27i$) near that of Si.
+This small index mismatch produces weak evanescent coupling between the light and the PCM layer, leaving the optical mode in the waveguide largely unaltered.
+The relatively low extinction coefficient of a-GST, together with reduced modal pull-up and slightly tighter field confinement in the core than in conventional SOI waveguides, yields higher optical transmission and lower attenuation.

-Moreover, the index contrast is considerably higher in the crystalline state, particularly due to the large extinction coefficient of c-GST, which introduces substantial absorption losses in crystalline state operation.
-Consequently, a greater upward displacement of the mode center toward the PCM region is observed in the c-GST case, leading to a stronger GST interaction, but also to increased propagation loss.
-This inherently lossy behavior and a substantial field displacement in GST-467 lead to a more pronounced transmission difference between the amorphous and crystalline phases, thereby enabling efficient optical switching with a higher extinction ratio.
+Overall, the combination of higher intrinsic absorption and enhanced evanescent-field coupling in the crystalline phase results in a greater transmission disparity between the amorphous and crystalline states.
+This contrast enables efficient optical switching with a higher extinction ratio.